 Mario Cart through Shibuya

 The description says it all.
 You can do it only when you have an international driver license.
-Book it here.
+Get 20% off when you book it here.

 You are in Japan.
 You just have to.
 Many places offer a 2 hour + drinks package at varying prices.
 Just check out the many options.